lucasheight/angular-controls/projects/lh-controls/README.md

 This is useful when you want to display a decimal value as a percentage  (i.e. 01 * 100).
 * Prefix and postfix inputs to allow display of additional strings.
 * Supports template and reactive forms.
+* Attributes for title, placeholder, disabled and decimals.

 ### Installation